Fluid flow generates bacterial conjugation hotspots by increasing the rate of shear-driven cell-cell encounters

-We have performed bacterial conjugation experiments under controlled shear conditions.
-While previous experiments suggested an important role for fluid shear in controlling conjugation efficiency~\cite{Clarke2008,Zhong2010,Patkowski2023}, they were based on conventional laboratory shakers.
-Flows in such shakers are difficult to characterize, preventing a quantitative and mechanistic understanding of the opposing role of shear on conjugation, which can act to increase the conjugation rate by increasing cell-cell encounters but can also disrupt the mating pairs.
-We have overcome this limitation by quantifying conjugation rates within a cone and plate rheometer, which creates a controlled shear flow and, thus, a controlled donor-recipient encounter rate.
-We discovered that the conjugation rate increases with shear until it peaks at an optimal shear rate, reaching a value five-fold higher than the baseline set by diffusion-driven encounters.
+We have presented the results of bacterial conjugation experiments under controlled shear conditions.
+While previous experiments suggested an important role for fluid shear in controlling conjugation efficiency~\cite{Clarke2008,Zhong2010,Patkowski2023}, they were based on conventional laboratory shakers~\cite{Zhong2010,Patkowski2023}.
+Shakers generate flows characterized by a broad distribution of shear rates that depends on the flask shape and sample volume~\cite{Li2013}.
+Poorly constrained shear rates, in turn, prevent a quantitative and mechanistic understanding of the opposing impacts of shear on conjugation, which can act to increase the conjugation rate by increasing cell-cell encounters but can also disrupt the mating pairs~\cite{Zhong2010}.
+We have overcome this limitation by quantifying conjugation rates within a cone-and-plate rheometer, which creates a controlled shear flow and, thus, a controlled donor-recipient encounter rate.
+We discovered that the conjugation rate increases with shear until it peaks at an optimal shear rate, reaching a value five-fold higher than the baseline conjugation rate set by diffusion-driven encounters.
 The precise control over cell-cell encounters in the rheometer combined with encounter rate theory enabled us to map out the conjugation rate as a function of depth in a marine environment.
-Consequently, we predicted that the ocean surface waves could act as hotspots of conjugation by generating high enough shear to increase cell-cell encounters without impairing conjugation and that conjugation can drive faster genetic adaptation than spontaneous mutation.
-More broadly, our results indicate that environmental flows could locally increase conjugation rates in aquatic systems, gut, and soil.
+Consequently, we predicted that waves at the ocean surface could act as hotspots of conjugation by generating high enough shear to increase cell-cell encounters without impairing conjugation and that conjugation can drive faster genetic adaptation than spontaneous mutations.